weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

 9. Leave your browser open and proceed to the next task.

-## Task 2: Creating a Custom DLP policy
+## Task 2: Create a Custom DLP policy

 In this task your you will create a custom DLP Policy that prevents financial data from being sent out externally or internally.
 This policy will prevent